-The gothic super structure and upper walkway were formally opened by the Dom Carlos I (king) August 1901, but at this stage, the cabins and the steam engine had not been installed.
+The Gothic superstructure and upper walkway were formally opened by King Carlos I in August 1901, but at this stage, the cabins and the steam engine had not been installed.

-The official opening was on the 10 July 1902, after two days of rushed of testing.
-The actual opening day saw a freak storm with torrential rain and lightning but still more than 3,000 tickets were sold on the first day.
+The official opening was on the 10th July 1902, after two days of rushed of testing.
+The actual opening day saw a freak storm with torrential rain and lightning, but still, more than 3,000 tickets were sold on the first day.
 By the end of the first year, more than half a million passengers had ridden in the lift, making it nearly as popular as Eiffel’s tower.

 The original elevator was powered by a giant steam engine, but it was converted to a much safer and cleaner electrical motor in 1907, which still powers the lift today.

 In 1973, the Elevador de Santa Justa came under public ownership and was amalgamated into the government-run Carris Corporation, which also manages the tram and bus network.
 In 2002, the Elevador de Santa Justa and the three remaining cable railways of Lavra, Glória and Bica, were classified as National Monuments.

 Discover more of Lisbon with our most popular guides

 We really appreciate you visiting our website, but the digital world is changing for the worse.